shwezin-coder/Kdrama-Data-Analysis/README.md

 ### Score, Population, and Rank

 - Examine the distribution and correlation between scores, population, and rank in the dataset.

-## Excel Data Merging

-### Prerequisites
-- Microsoft Excel

-### Usage
-1. Open the provided Excel files for demonstration purposes.
-2. Utilize Excel functions such as XLOOKUP and text formulas for merging different sheets.

 ## Results